DevMountain/personal-api/README.md

 ###Step 1: Build your base API
 * Using Express, set up a server that listens on a port of your choice.
-* Consider setting up some CORS middleware to avoid browser security issues
+* Consider setting up some CORS middleware to avoid browser cross-origin issues.

 ###Step 2: Build static, read-only endpoints
 * These endpoints will return static data (see below)